EnyiFrancis/Streamlit-app/README.md

 # Streamlit-app
-Classifier models with iris, breast cancer and wine datasets
+Classification models with iris, breast cancer and wine datasets